ga4gh/gk-pilot/schema/clingen/def/ExtensionVariationType.rst

 **Computational Definition**

-An extension item for the variation type associated with a ClinVar variant.
+An extension item for the variation type associated with a Clinvar variant.

     **Information Model**